39digits/dotfiles/README.md

 ### 2. Clone the dotfiles into Linux

 If you don't have it open from the previous step, open Terminal and a tab to your installed Linux distro.
+These dotfiles have been tested on Ubuntu versions 18.04 through to 24.01

 There is no requirement for the location, however I recommend cloning into a `.dotfiles` directory in your home folder.